Can a Dash Cam Lower Your Car Insurance Rates?

 The main objection brought up in the debate over whether one should install a dash cam is distracted driving.
 If you are trying to set or adjust the camera while you are driving, you are canceling out any extra security benefits of the camera by driving unsafely.
 You could end up receiving a ticket for distracted driving, or worse, you could actually cause an accident.

 As with the use of any other form of technology in a car–from GPS to Bluetooth calling–the issue of distracted driving is easily remedied by taking some simple steps to ensure that you are using your dash cam safely.

 First, be sure to install the camera in a place that is out of your line of vision so you won’t be tempted to look at it while driving.

 Then, set up and adjust your camera in one sitting while the car is not being used so that you don’t have to worry about it once you’re on the road.

 Finally, be sure to never mess with the dash cam while you are driving, period.
 You can always play around with it once you have reached your destination.

 If the benefits of using a dash cam can be proved, maybe someday dash cams will be as standard as backup cameras in new cars, or maybe insurance companies will start offering dash cam discounts.
-Until then, it may very well be worth the investment to add one to your car now and potentially save on your insurance costs over the life of the car.
+Until then, it may very well be worth the investment to add one to your car now and potentially save on your insurance costs in the event that you need to file a claim.